ufs-community/uwtools/docs/sections/user_guide/cli/mode_template.rst

 Examples
 ^^^^^^^^

-The examples that follow use template file ``template`` with content
+The examples in this section use a template file named ``template`` with the following contents:

 .. code-block:: jinja

    {{ greeting }}, {{ recipient }}!

-and YAML file ``values.yaml`` with content
+and a YAML file called ``values.yaml`` with the following contents:

 .. code-block:: yaml

    greeting: Hello
    recipient: World

-* Show the values needed to render the template:
+* To show the values needed to render the template:

   .. code-block:: text